Web-Development-UAlberta/exsm-3936-lec-sp1-spring-2025-assignment-2-Machine-Rabbit/README.md

 Program created by Shylo Edinger, instructed by Bo Cen
 ## Project Features
 This program demostrates Javascript Classes, Methods, Inheritance and Polymophism.
+### Known Issues
+Triangle class does not properly calculate the area of a triangle.
+Must add hypotenuse calculation, and change the properties.
+Methods for Rectangle, Triangle and Hexagon are not implemented Menu does not repeat, and Shapes are not stored in an array.